shuji-onosawa/ionosphereTest/Readme.md

 ## Run

+on VSCode

 Build and run → Ctrl + Shift + B

 if you want debug, you push f5 key.

+You can read markdown text with Ctrl+k→v

 ---